bbauska/UC-Davis-Inter-jQuery/readme.md

   alt="function checkWinningCondition." />
 </p>

-Now you could even make it stand out a little bit more by putting a strong tag around each of these things.
+<p>Now you could even make it stand out a little bit more by putting a strong tag around
+each of these things.
 And you could do much better than this for coming up with sort of a nicer interface for this.
 But, But this will take care of us for the moment.
 There we go.
 So we&apos;re going to put that into the score and, then we&apos;re ready to continue I believe that&apos;s all we need let&apos;s just see over here, yep.
 Players&lbrack;0&rbrack;
-player&lbrack;1&rbrack; looks good, that all looks good all right great, so what do we need to do to get this to work?
+player&lbrack;1&rbrack; looks good, that all looks good all right great, so what do we need to do to get this to work?</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 666. function checkwinningcondition (337) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
 <img src="./images/image666.webp"
-  style="width:50%;"
+  style="border: 2px solid #000000; width:50%"
   alt="function checkWinningCondition." />
 </p>